Ale-Costa92/AWS-Projects/QuickSight data visualization within S3/README.md

 ## Prerequisites

-Before diving into the world of data visualization with AWS QuickSight and Amazon S3, make sure you meet the following prerequisites:
+Before diving into the data visualization with AWS QuickSight and Amazon S3, make sure you meet the following prerequisites:

 1. **AWS Account:** You should have an AWS account or sign up for a Free-Tier Account if you don't have one already.
 2. **Dataset Files:** Download the provided dataset files: `listeners.csv` and `listeners.json`.

 ## Key Steps

-Let's embark on the journey of unlocking data insights with AWS QuickSight and Amazon S3.
 Follow these key steps to get started:

 1. **Data Source:** Begin by obtaining your dataset.
 For instance, you can use Spotify data on artists and listeners, which is readily available on platforms like [Kaggle](https://www.kaggle.com/datasets).